Tendon Pain Clinic

 It is important to note that the majority of tendon problems do not require surgery.
 Unfortunately, in a significant number of cases exercises alone will not resolve tendinopathy cases, especially when the problem has been going on for some time.
 In these cases we introduce additional treatment methods, always starting with treatments that involve no injections and no surgery.

-For the first time in Cardiff, Health & Sports Physiotherapy tendon clinic brings together a group of clinicians with significant experience in elite sport and expert skills in diagnosing and treating tendon conditions.
+For the first time in Cardiff, Pro Sports Medicine tendon clinic brings together a group of clinicians with significant experience in elite sport and expert skills in diagnosing and treating tendon conditions.
 We use the latest techniques and treatment technology including;

 Musculoskeletal (MSK) Diagnostic Ultrasound - Musculoskeletal diagnostic ultrasound is an injury diagnosis assessment technique that uses sound waves to create images of muscles, tendons, ligaments and joints throughout the body.